 Another major archaeological site, Phaistos Palace (or Faistos – Φαιστός) is almost entirely all ruins, where almost everything requires a lot of imagination.
 Unless you are an archaeology buff, it may be wise to skip it.

-Preveli Beach ♥ (Παραλία Πρέβελη) is a destination in itself, isolated and boasting a palm grove.
+Preveli Beach ♥ (Παραλία Πρέβελη) is a destination in itself, isolated and abutting a palm grove.
 It is pretty hard to get to: park the car and then descend 500 steps (plus inclines without steps).
 Ascending is obviously harder, not for people in indifferent physical shape.
 The sand is pebbly, and there are large rocks under the water, making it quite hard to walk in and out.
 There are a couple of sandy “channels” to make getting into the water easier.
 The water itself is pretty cold, due to the gorge stream that joins the sea here.
-Scenery is just gorgeous.
+The scenery is just gorgeous.
 The outdoor taverna under the palm trees offers several simple choices for lunch.

 In the “memorable stays” category, an apartment in Pantanassa Port (link) is about 15 minutes drive from Heraklion.
 It’s a small village vibe rather than the big town scene, with the bigger town just a few minutes away.
 A beach is nearby; the aforementioned tavern and a few activities are also literally next door.
 The apartment has all the necessary amenities (including a washer and drier, and a dishwasher), and directly faces the marina and the sea beyond – an incredible sunrise view directly from the sunroom.
 The host was incredibly friendly and helpful and stocked the fridge for us much more than we expected.
 Parking is slightly awkward for a bigger car, but you do have your own space.
 There are a couple of small imperfections in terms of bathroom fixtures and the absence of A/C (need to keep the windows open at night), but overall, a definite recommendation.